Cyber Synergy: Seeking Sustainability through Collaboration between Virtual Reference and Social Q&A Sites

 - Radford, Marie L., & Lynn Silipigni Connaway.
 2012.
 "Not Dead Yet!
 A Longitudinal Study of Query Type and Ready Reference Accuracy in Live Chat and IM Reference.”
 Library & Information Science Research, 35,1. http://dx.doi.org/10.1016/j.lisr.2012.08.001.
 Preprint: http://www.oclc.org/research/publications/library/2012/radford-connaway-lisr.pdf (.pdf: 773K/28 pp.).
 [This paper won the 2013 ALISE/Bohdan S. Wynar Research Paper Competition.]

 - Radford, Marie L., Lynn Silipigni Connaway and Chirag Shah.
 2012.
 "Convergence and Synergy: Social Q&A Meets Virtual Reference Services."
-Paper to be published in the Proceedings of the 75th Annual Meeting of the American Society for Information Science and Technology, 26-30 October 2012, Baltimore, MD. http://www.asis.org/asist2012/proceedings/submissions/111.pdf.
+Proceedings of the 75th Annual Meeting of the American Society for Information Science and Technology, 26-30 October 2012, Baltimore, MD. http://www.asis.org/asist2012/proceedings/submissions/111.pdf.

 - Shah, Chirag, Marie L. Radford, Lynn Silipigni Connaway, Erik Choi, and Vanessa Kitzie.
-2012. "'How Much Change Do you Get from 40$?' - Analyzing and Addressing Failed Questions on Social Q&A." Paper to be published in the Proceedings of the 75th Annual Meeting of the American Society for Information Science and Technology, 26-30 October 2012, Baltimore, MD. http://www.asis.org/asist2012/proceedings/openpage.html.
+2012. "'How Much Change Do you Get from 40$?' - Analyzing and Addressing Failed Questions on Social Q&A." Proceedings of the 75th Annual Meeting of the American Society for Information Science and Technology, 26-30 October 2012, Baltimore, MD. http://www.asis.org/asist2012/proceedings/openpage.html.

 - Shah, Chirag, Daqing He, Marie L. Radford, Jung Sun Oh, and Lynn Silipigni Connaway.
 2013.
 "Collaboration in Action: Enabling Innovative Scholarship with Social and Crowdsourcing Services."
-Panel description (.pdf: 42K/2 pp.) accepted for presentation at the iConference 2013, 12-15 February, Fort Worth, Texas (USA).
+Panel description (.pdf: 42K/2 pp.) Presented at the iConference 2013, 12-15 February, Fort Worth, Texas (USA).

 - Radford, Marie L., Lynn Silipigni Connaway, Chirag Shah.
 2013.
 "You Don't Want To Be a Dead-end" VRS Librarians on Collaboration & SQA" Presented at iConference 2013, 12-15 February 2013, Fort Worth, Texas (USA).